smikhalevski/doubter/README.md

 [`d.function`](https://smikhalevski.github.io/doubter/next/functions/doubter_core.function.html) returns a
 [`FunctionShape`](https://smikhalevski.github.io/doubter/next/classes/doubter_core.FunctionShape.html) instance.

-Constrain a value to be a function that has an ensured signature at runtime.
+Constrain a value to be a function with the given signature.

 A function that has no arguments and returns `any`: